 Arnold is a graduate of the Rhode Island Hospital School of Nursing.
 She earned a bachelor's degree from St. Joseph's College in Maine where she was also a master's candidate in health services administration.
 She holds honorary doctorates from Pennsylvania College of Health Sciences, St. Joseph’s College and Lebanon Valley College.Biography

-Farah is Highmark Health’s most senior medical officer.
-He is responsible for the continued transformation of clinical care within the organization to achieve the best value for patients and members as it relates to overall patient experience, access, quality, safety and affordability.
+Farah is Highmark Health's senior-most medical officer responsible for the continued transformation of clinical care within the organization to achieve the best value for patients and members in overall experience, access, quality, safety and affordability.
+Appointed to this newly created position in 2017, he leads the fundamental redesign of care delivery in every setting, advancing innovative new models that optimize health as well as health care delivery.

-A nationally recognized physician-leader, Farah played a key role in the formation of Allegheny Health Network (AHN), an eight-hospital integrated health care system that serves the greater western Pennsylvania region as the provider arm of Highmark Health.
-Farah’s roles within AHN have included chief medical officer, president of Allegheny Clinic, chief medical officer of Allegheny General Hospital and medical director of Allegheny General Hospital’s Cardiac Catheterization Laboratories.
-He has played a prominent role in many innovations that have improved the treatment of patients with coronary artery disease.
+His roles within AHN have included chief medical officer and president of AHN's employed physician organization Allegheny Clinic, chief medical officer of Allegheny General Hospital, and medical director of Allegheny General Hospital's cardiac catheterization laboratories.
+Farah also has played a prominent role in many innovations that have improved the treatment of patients with coronary artery disease.

-Farah earned his medical degree and Bachelor of Science in biochemistry from the American University of Beirut, after which he served his internship, residency and fellowship at Allegheny General Hospital.Biography
+He earned his Bachelor of Science degree in biochemistry and his MD from the American University of Beirut, after which he served his internship, residency and fellowship at Allegheny General Hospital.Biography

 Brian A. Hudson, Sr., CPAPennsylvania Housing Finance Agency